heavendata/heavendata.github.io/en/settings/languages.md

 # Languages

 Define all languages used in your product data here.
-That will be the languages available for translatable product attributes.
+Those will be the languages available for translatable product attributes.

 ## Settings